akkartik/mu/tutorial/index.md

 ([habitable](http://akkartik.name/post/habitability)), everything easy to check up on ([auditable](http://akkartik.name/post/neighborhood)).

-This page is a guided tour through Mu's Readme and reference documentation.
+This page is a guided tour through [Mu's Readme](https://github.com/akkartik/mu) and reference documentation.
 We'll start out really slow and gradually accelerate as we build up skills.
 By the end of it all, I hope you'll be able to program your processor to run some small graphical programs.
 The programs will only use a small subset of your computer's capabilities; there's still a lot I don't know and therefore cannot teach.
 However, the programs will run on a _real_ processor without needing any other intermediary software.

 _Prerequisites_

 You will need:

 * A computer with an x86 processor running Linux.
-We're going to slowly escape Linux, but we'll need it at the start.
-Mu works on other platforms, but be warned that things will be _much_ (~20x) slower.
+Mu is designed to eventually escape Linux, but still needs some _host_ environment for now.
+Other platforms will also do (BSD, Mac OS, Windows Subsystem for Linux), but be warned that things will be _much_ (~20x) slower.
 * Some fluency in typing commands at the terminal and interpreting their output.